testxio/testx-quickstart/README.md

 Web ART base project
 ====================

-This project is meant to serve as a starting point for MS Excel based, keyword driven tests with Protractor.
+This project is meant to serve as a starting point for keyword driven tests with [testx](http://testx.io/testx).
 It is possible to use it without MS Excel as well, but Excel provides a very powerful computational platform, that makes everything a lot easier.
 Of course if you don't want to shell out for MS Excel you can use any of the numerous copies like LibreOffice (OpenOffice) Calc, etc.